ligato/docs/docs/plugins/plugin-overview.md

-# VPP default plugins
+# Core VPP plugins

-VPP-Agent default VPP plugins (e.g. plugins which are always required when working with the VPP).
+VPP-Agent core VPP plugins (e.g. plugins which are always required when working with the VPP).
 Plugin list:

 - GoVPP Multiplexer
 - Interface plugin